 Funded childcare in England, Scotland and Wales Age of child Nation Eligibility and hours Children aged nine months to two years England Since September 2024, 15 hours a week for 38 weeks a year.
 Parents and their partner (if they have one) must earn at least the equivalent of 16 hours a week at the National Minimum Wage or Living Wage.
 Parents' earnings cannot exceed £100,000 a year.
 From September 2025, children from nine months to four years old will be entitled to 30 hours total a week for 38 weeks a year.
 The same eligibility criteria as the September 2024 expanded offer.
 Two-year- olds England 15 hours a week for 38 weeks a year for parents in receipt of certain benefits, or children who are disabled or looked after.
 Since April 2024, 15 hours a week for 38 weeks a year.
 Parents and their partner (if they have one) must earn at least the equivalent of 16 hours a week at the National Minimum Wage or Living Wage.
 Parents' earnings cannot exceed £100,000 a year.
 From September 2025, children from nine months to four years old in working households will be entitled to 30 hours total a week for 38 weeks a year.
 The same eligibility criteria as the April 2024 expanded offer.
 Scotland Up to 1,140 hours a year for parents in receipt of certain benefits or children who are looked after (30 hours a week for 38 weeks a year, or 22 hours spread across the year).
-Wales 12.5 hours a week for 39 weeks a year for two- to three-year-olds in Flying Start areas (geographic areas which are deprived).
+Wales 12.5 hours a week for 39 weeks a year for two- to three-year-olds eligible for Flying Start.
 England 15 hours a week for 38 weeks a year for all three- and four-year-olds.
 An extra 15 hours a week (30 hours a week total) for 38 weeks a year for three- and four-year-olds.
 Parents and their partner (if they have one) must earn at least the equivalent of 16 hours a week at the National Minimum Wage or Living Wage.
 Parents' earnings cannot exceed £100,000 a year.
 Three- to four-year- olds Scotland 1,140 hours a year for all three- to four-year-olds (30 hours a week for 38 weeks a year, or 22 hours spread across the year).
-Wales 10 hours a week for all three- and four-year-olds.
-Increased to 12.5 hours for three-year-olds in Flying Start areas.
-An extra 20 hours a week (30 hours in total) for up to 48 weeks a year for children with working parents.
+Wales 10, 12.5 or 30 hours a week depending on local authority.
+Children with working parents are entitled to 30 hours in total, 48 weeks a year.